hitz-zentroa/lm-contamination/docs/blog/README.md

 <p align="justify">
 In the following table we summarize the findings of our experiment for some popular datasets that the authors were familiar with.
+We say that the model is contaminated if it is able to generate examples of the dataset (text and labels).
+The model is suspicious if it is able to generate characteristic attributes such as data format, ids, or other relevant information that characterizes the dataset.
+We consider the model to be clean if it is not able to generate anything that is reflected on the original dataset.
+If an specific split of a dataset is not publicly available we use the label n/a.
 </p>

 |<b>Dataset</b>|<b>Task</b>|<b>Release date</b>|<b>Train split</b>|<b>Dev split</b>|<b>Test split</b>|<b>Guidelines</b>|